OlivierDjatchue/mini-projet-kubernetes/README.md

 ### Secrets

 The `secrets.yaml` file contains the sensitive information needed by the application, such as database credentials.
 Storing this information in secrets allows you to manage sensitive data securely in your Kubernetes environment.

+#### What Are Secrets?

+-   **Purpose**: This file stores confidential information like passwords in a secure way, so it doesn’t appear in plain text in the code.
+-   **How It Works**: Secrets are like a safe deposit box that holds the keys to unlock your database and website.
+It ensures that these keys are not visible to everyone.

 ```bash
 apiVersion: v1
 kind: Secret